 f | Activate | Click buttons, focus panes, navigate links, or focus inputs. |

-F | Open new | Open a link or pane in a new pane.
-Falls back to activation for other targets. |
+F | Open new | Open a link, pane, or file explorer item in a new tab.
+Uses Ctrl+click for generic targets. |

 yf | Yank | Copy the URL for links, the note path for tabs, or display text for other elements. |